 was tardy from school on

 Student's Name Date Tardy

 because

 Parent/Guardian Signature Date

-For office use only

-Excused tardy: religious observation, illness, death in family or medical appointments.
+For office use only Excused tardy: religious observ ration, illness, death in family or medical appointments.

-\\\\ Unexcused tardy:

-Three unexcused tardies will count as one unexcused absence for attendance purposes.
-Any student showing a consistent pattern of tardies will be reported to the Students, Youth & Families Department and/or the Juvenile Probation Office.
+Unexcused tardy: Three unexcused tardies will cour Any student showing a consistent nt as one unexcused absence for attendance purposes. t pattern of tardies will be reported to the Students, id/or the Juvenile Probation Office.

-PO Box 1709 57 State Highway 230 El Prado, NM 87529-1709 (575)776-2256 ph (575)776-5561 fax www.anansicharterschool.org
+PO Box 1709 57 State Highway 230 El Prado, NM 87529-1709 (575)776-2256 ph (575)776-5561 fax www.acstaos.org